 Developer: Laura Shigihara

-In Rakuen you're a child who travels to a fantasy world where you help alter egos of people from your real life with their problems.
+In Rakuen you're a child who travels to a fantasy world where you help the alter egos of people from your real life with their problems.
 It's kind of like The Wizard of Oz, but part of what makes it different is that the real world you periodically return to is a hospital where you're a long-term patient.
-You step away from a vivid pastoral fantasy with sheep on floating sky-farms, talking flowers, and cute pointy eared villagers called 'leebles', into an antiseptic fugue of depression and bleakness.
+You step away from a vivid pastoral fantasy with floating sky-farms, talking flowers, and cute pointy eared villagers called 'leebles', back to an antiseptic fugue of depression and bleakness.

 There's more than one moment where those layers are revealed, and the one that resonates with you will probably be different than the one that resonated with me.
 It's a personal game, and the way its two worlds interact is constantly surprising.
 Neither is quite what it seems.
 The hospital is sometimes a sepia nightmare, and if you read the right newspaper clippings or look up the drugs characters are prescribed it can seem real dark—even before ghosts called the Envoy start crossing over from the other world.
 But then there's the mohawked patient who helps decorate the lounge with art, or the girl with the marble collection who turns each one into a planet with its own whimsical inhabitants.

 Meanwhile, in the fantasy world accessed by secret doors, things are not always brightness and light.
-The angry bear has a tragic backstory, the posh truffalos are definitely going to end up pig food, and the flashbacks it lets you access—playable snippets where you relive the memories of other people and even a stray dog—feel like entire lives, balancing happiness and despair.
+The angry bear has a tragic backstory, the posh truffalos are definitely going to end up pig food, and the flashbacks it lets you access—playable snippets where you relive the memories of other people and even a stray dog—feel like entire lives with their own balance of happiness and despair.